 - Loss of use of limb or another body part

 If you need abscess treatment, please visit one of our locations.
-We are here to help 24/7.
+Our board-certified emergency room doctors and licensed nurses are here to help 24/7.
 SignatureCare Emergency Center has an emergency room near you.
 Our ER is open 24/7.
-We function exactly like a hospital emergency room, without the wait.
+We function exactly like a hospital emergency room, without the long wait times.

-If you are suffering from a painful abscess, contact SignatureCare Emergency Center immediately for relief.
+If you are suffering from a painful abscess, visit a SignatureCare Emergency Center ER immediately.
 Our emergency room staff is trained to treat the various symptoms of abscesses in our comfortable, state-of-the-art facilities.
 Don’t wait, visit us now!